Burn and Butcher are most associated for their work in Chris Burn's

 Most recently Burn has been a key player in the John Butcher Group.

 1990 © ivan dias

-Formed in 1984 to work with strategies to develop a more 'chamber' approach to large group improvising.
+Formed in 1984 to develop a more 'chamber' approach to large group improvising.

 Chris Burn - piano